 Spark DataFrame Where Filter | Multiple Conditions

-Spark filter() or where() function is used to filter the rows from DataFrame or Dataset based on the given one or multiple conditions or SQL expression.
-You can use where() operator instead of the filter if you are coming from SQL background.
+Spark filter() or where() function filters the rows from DataFrame or Dataset based on the given one or multiple conditions.
+You can use where() operator instead of the filter if you come from an SQL background.
 Both these functions operate exactly the same.
+Besides these DataFrame functions, you can also use SQL expression to filter rows.

-If you wanted to ignore rows with NULL values, please refer to Spark filter Rows with NULL values article.
+If you want to ignore rows with NULL values, please refer to the Spark filter Rows with NULL values article.

 // Spark DataFrame filter() Syntaxes